Battle Over Tropical Oils In U.S. Far From Over

 One ad showed a coconut ″bomb″ with a lighted wick and cautioned consumers that their health was threatened by coconut and palm oils.
 A list it called the ″Poisoning of America″ named popular foods containing tropical oils.

 So far, a number of giant food processors - including General Mills Inc., Pillsbury Co., Quaker Oats Co., Kellogg Co. and Keebler - have announced they will drop tropical oils in favor of other vegetable fats in formulas for certain cookies, crackers, and cereals.

 Tropical oil producers claim the switching doesn’t mean the battle is lost.
 Rick McElheny, senior vice president of Hill and Knowlton, said the companies made a pragmatic business decision to switch from tropical oils, but predicted they would reverse themselves.

 ″Because of all this furor and the vicious scare tactics, they don’t want to fight that battle,″ McElheny said. ″They’ll let us do the education, then come back into the market at another time.″

 Some researchers also say the issue is not as simple as the anti-tropical oil ads suggest.

 They say a small percentage of saturated fat in the American diet comes from tropical oils - most is from meat and dairy products.
 They also say some recipes require soybean oil to be hydrogenated and that increases the level of saturated fat.

-To lower the risk of heart disease, they advocate a balance of saturated and unsaturated fats in the diet, along with exercise and a reduction in total fat consumption.
+To lower the risk of heart disease, they advocate a balance between saturated and unsaturated fats in the diet, along with exercise and a reduction in total fat consumption.

 ″A lot of this is industrial hype - they are worried about the competition for the oil market,″ said Patricia Johnston, a food chemist at the University of Illinois. ″I don’t think eating a few cookies with soybean oil is going to make that much difference.″